The Benefits of a Cloud-Based LIMS Over On-Prem

 Reduced IT Burden

-Many labs opt for an on-prem LIMS to have more direct control over their hardware and capabilities, but this control comes at a steep monetary and time cost.
+Sure, with on-prem software, you have direct control over the hardware and capabilities – but that control comes at a serious cost.

 • High upfront setup costs exist for on-prem servers and licenses, storage capacity, and upgraded broadband.

-• You will need a dedicated physical space to house new infrastructure and hire IT staff to maintain it.
+• A dedicated physical space to house new infrastructure and hire IT staff to maintain it.

 • Ongoing costs to maintain these systems will increase.
 You will need to create backups and manage data recovery, patches, and cooling.

-• Your lab will need to use matching operating systems throughout the system to ensure compatibility and simplify maintenance.
+• Matching operating systems throughout the system to ensure compatibility and simplify maintenance.

 A cloud-based LIMS eliminates these headaches, though.
 With a cloud-based LIMS, your lab can support secure, remote access for lab personnel and external collaborators, enabling seamless data sharing and collaboration.
 With the right LIMS, you can also set user roles to restrict access to data and control what your staff can do.